Italian prosecutors ask judge to try Egyptian officers over Regeni murder | Law-Order

 Egyptian police and officials have denied any involvement in Regeni's killing.
 Egyptian prosecutors said last year they "did not support" the Italian findings and asked for the accusations against the four to be removed from case documents.
 Italian judicial sources say their Egyptian counterparts have not supplied the addresses of the four suspects and none of them are expected to attend any eventual trial.
 A source said Italy had not issued international arrest warrants for them.

-A preliminary judge was due to hear Thursday's session behind closed doors and may make a decision later in the day.
-A full trial would be unlikely to start before the summer recess.
+A judge suspended Thursday's preliminary hearing in the case until May 25 as one of the court-appointed defence lawyers had contracted the coronavirus and could not attend.
+A full trial is unlikely to start before the summer recess.
 TORTURE

 Regeni had been in Cairo to research Egypt's independent unions for his doctoral thesis.
 Associates say he was also interested in the long-standing domination of Egypt's economy by the state and military.
 Both subjects are sensitive in Egypt.
 Prosecutors say they have evidence showing that Sharif got informants to follow Regeni and eventually had him arrested.
 The charge sheet says Sharif, and other, unidentified Egyptian officials, then tortured the Italian over several days, causing him "acute physical suffering".

 Prosecutors say they have been approached by new witnesses in recent weeks.
-Two reported seeing Regeni while he was being questioned, while a third knew about contacts between a union chief and the security forces that related to the student.
+Two reported seeing Regeni while he was being questioned, while a third had knowledge of contacts between a union chief and the security forces that related to the student.
 Regeni's death soured relations between Italy and Egypt and Rome initially withdrew its ambassador from Cairo in protest.
 It subsequently restored its top envoy and there has been no let-up in trade relations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)